-Students who are pursing Principal Certification through the Educational Administration specialization or Reading Specialist Certification through the Advanced Literacy specialization must also apply and be admitted to the certification programs and complete all program benchmarks.
+Students who are pursing Principal Certification through the Educational Administration specialization must also apply and be admitted to the certification programs and complete all program benchmarks.

 Principal Certification Program

 Educational Administration students will be contacted during their first semester with information about applying for the Principal Certification program and will be added to a course in Blackboard Learn called Principal Certification.